It seems as though the Empire are their own worst enemy, in terms of how they represent themselves on the world stage.

 What the Empire does have is a sort of combined penal, rehabilitative and social security system which for some reason it chooses to present to the world under the banner of ‘slavery’.

 It’s widely acknowledged by any reasonably impartial observer that an ‘Imperial slave’ is a rather different thing from a ‘slave’.
-In the Empire, slaves are not taken as the spoils of war.
+Imperial slaves are not taken as the spoils of war.
 They are not considered a lesser class of being, much less as property, and Imperial slavery is very rarely a permanent condition.
-There are reams of legislation and codes of practice covering the treatment of slaves; the work they may and may not be assigned to; the means by which ‘ownership’ might be transferred; the benefits and protections they must be afforded in terms of health management, both physical and psychological.
-There are even recognised systems of good practice for protecting the spiritual and intellectual health of slaves.
+There are reams of legislation and codes of practice covering the treatment of Imperial slaves; the work they may and may not be assigned to; the means by which ‘ownership’ might be transferred; the benefits and protections they must be afforded in terms of health management, both physical and psychological.
+There are even recognised systems of good practice for protecting the spiritual and intellectual health of Imperial slaves.

 It’s not uncommon for Imperial slaves to be paid, and in some cases quite well for the work they’re undertaking – though since a slave cannot independently own property their pay is usually placed in a holding account pending their release.
 This means that in many cases, a slave can look forward to at least a small lump sum upon manumission.
 Of course, those entering slavery as a means of escaping indebtedness cannot benefit from this system.